 Offering water on a shorter and wider plate or from a drinking fountain can help to control puppies from drinking too fast.

-Getting a slow feeder bowl to prevent your puppy from gulping its food will also make its mealtime more fun and interesting.
+Getting a slow feeder bowl to prevent your puppy from gulping their food will also make their mealtime more fun and interesting.

-Make sure you are not overfeeding your puppy, the right amount of food for its healthy development should be enough.
+Make sure you are not overfeeding your puppy; the right amount of food for their healthy development should be enough.
 If you offer more, a puppy will likely overeat.
-Free feeding is not a good idea for a puppy, it is way better to have preset food sessions.
+Free feeding is not a good idea for a puppy.
+It is way better to have preset food sessions.
 The amount of food and number of feedings depends on the age and breed of the puppy.
 However, offering smaller portions of their daily diet more frequently could help to avoid hiccups as they have a lower chance of getting too full.

 Hiccups of Medical Concern

-If the hiccups do not stop after more than one hour, or if the frequency of hiccup episodes is more than a couple of times a day, this could be indicating a medical issue and needs to be addressed with a veterinarian.
-If the hiccups come with any other signs of breathing distress such as wheezy breathing, coughing, sneezing or reverse sneezing, nasal discharge, etc., or if you also see any other medical symptoms such as nausea, vomiting, lethargy, or a reduced appetite, bring the puppy to the vet quickly.
+If the hiccups do not stop after more than 1 hour, or if the frequency of hiccup episodes is more than a couple of times a day, this could indicate a medical issue and needs to be addressed with a veterinarian.
+If the hiccups come with any other signs of breathing distress such as wheezy breathing, coughing, sneezing or reverse sneezing, nasal discharge, etc., or if you also see any other signs such as nausea, vomiting, lethargy, or a reduced appetite, bring the puppy to the vet quickly.

 The vet needs to check the dog, collect samples, and possibly do some X-rays to investigate a case of persistent hiccups.